TweetyLang/Specification/Overview.md

 # TweetyLang

 ## Overview
 TweetyLang is a native programming language designed around the philsophy of tools that ***Just Work***.
-It bridges the gap between the ease of use of a high-level language like C#, and the control of low-level, languages like C.
+It bridges the gap between the ease of use of a high-level language like C#, and the control of low-level languages like C.

 ## Goals and Philosophy
 ### Toolchain Simplicity